peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.ArgumentException:
-TagValue is less than 0.
+"tagValue" is less than 0.

- * System.ArgumentNullException:
-The parameter "obj" is null.

 <a id="HasTag_PeterO_Numbers_EInteger"></a>
 ### HasTag